-The use of expressions inside OpenRules® tables comes with some price - mainly in performance, for large rule tables.
-This is understandable because for every cell with an expression OpenRules® will create a separate instance of the proper Java class during rules execution.
+The use of expressions inside OpenRules[®] tables comes with some performance price - mainly during OpenRulesEngine initialization.
+This is understandable because for every cell with an expression OpenRules[®] will create a separate instance of the proper Java class.
 However, having multiple representation options allows a rule designer to find a reasonable compromise between performance and expressiveness.

-RULE TEMPLATES
+RULES TEMPLATES

 OpenRules® provides a powerful yet intuitive mechanism for compactly organizing enterprise-level business rules repositories.
-Rule templates allow rule designers to write the rules logic once and use it many times.
-With rule templates you may completely hide rules implementation details from business users.
-OpenRules® supports several rule templatization mechanisms from simple rule tables that inherit the exact structure of templates to partial template implementations.
+Rules templates allow rule designers to write the rules logic once and use it many times.
+With rules templates you may completely hide rules implementation details from business users.
+OpenRules® supports several rules templatization mechanisms from simple rules tables that inherit the exact structure of templates to partial template implementations.